DataByVirginia/fedex_practice_project/README.md

-**FedEx Package Delivery Simulator**
+**FedEx Package Delivery Kiosk Simulator**

-This Java-based package delivery simulator allows users to enter package details, choose a delivery method, and get a cost estimate.
+This Java-based package delivery kiosk simulator allows users to enter package details, choose a delivery method, and get a cost estimate.
 It uses JOptionPane for the interface instead of the console.
 The program applies object-oriented programming (OOP) principles to keep the design flexible and maintainable.